duckduckgo/zeroclickinfo-spice/README.md

 See [DuckDuckHack](http://duckduckhack.com/) for documentation (including a tutorial and step by step instructions).

-Also, feel free to checkout the [Wiki](https://github.com/duckduckgo/zeroclickinfo-spice/wiki/Handbook-for-Spice-Plugin-Developers) which featues some guidelines on submussions and answers to some commone questions about spice plugins!
+Also, feel free to checkout the [Wiki](https://github.com/duckduckgo/zeroclickinfo-spice/wiki/Handbook-for-Spice-Plugin-Developers) which features some guidelines on submissions and answers to some common questions about spice plugins!

 Contributing
 ------------